 Drawbacks of “Granny Cams” in Nursing Homes

-- Some caregivers may resent the atmosphere of mistrust that may be created by the presence of cameras.
+- Some caregivers may resent the atmosphere of mistrust created by the presence of cameras.

 - Cameras may inhibit the genuine friendship that might otherwise develop between caregivers and your loved one.